LWachtel1/tp/docs/DeveloperGuide.md

 [se-edu/guides IDEA: Importing a Gradle project](https://se-education.org/guides/tutorials/intellijImportGradleProject.html)
 to import the project into IDEA.

-   :exclamation: **Note:** Importing a Gradle project is slightly different from importing a normal Java project.
+   **Note:** Importing a Gradle project is slightly different from importing a normal Java project.
 3. **Verify the setup**:
    * Run `ByteCeps.java` and try a few commands.
    * Run the tests using `./gradlew check` and ensure they all pass.